qdrant/landing_page/qdrant-landing/content/articles/serverless.md

 Now that you have all the parts, it's time to join them up.
 Now copying and wiring up the snippets above is left as an exercise to the reader.
 Impatient minds can peruse the [example repo](https://github.com/qdrant/examples/tree/master/lambda-search) instead.

-You'll want to extend the `main` method a bit to connect with the Client once at the start, also get API keys from the environment so we don't need to compile them into the code.
-To do that, we can get them with `std::env::var(_)` from the rust code and we can set the environment from the AWS console.
+You'll want to extend the `main` method a bit to connect with the Client once at the start, also get API keys from the environment so you don't need to compile them into the code.
+To do that, you can get them with `std::env::var(_)` from the rust code and set the environment from the AWS console.

 ```bash
 $ aws lambda update-function-configuration \